mhpi/generic_deltamodel/README.md

 ### Contributing:
 We welcome contributions!
 Please submit changes via a fork and pull request.
 For more details, refer to docs/CONTRIBUTING.md.

 Explore the [roadmap](https://github.com/orgs/mhpi/projects/4) for planned features and improvements.
-It is in our roadmap to interface with differentiable numerical packages like torchode and torchdiffeq.
+Differentiable numerical packages like torchode and torchdiffeq will be coming additions in the near future.